Araeoscelidia

-Araeoscelidia or Araeoscelida is a clade of extinct diapsid reptiles superficially resembling lizards, extending from the Late Carboniferous to the Early Permian.
+Araeoscelidia or Araeoscelida is a clade of extinct tetrapods (traditionally classified as diapsid reptiles) superficially resembling lizards, extending from the Late Carboniferous to the Early Permian.

 The group contains the genera Araeoscelis, Petrolacosaurus, the possibly aquatic Spinoaequalis, and less well-known genera such as Kadaliosaurus and Zarcasaurus.

-This clade is considered to be the sister group to all (currently known) later diapsids.
+This clade is usually considered to be the sister group to all (currently known) later diapsids.

 Description

 Araeoscelidians were small animals (less than one meter in length) looking somewhat like lizards, though they are only distantly related to true lizards.
 They differ from other, earlier sauropsids by their slender limbs, their elongated tail, and of course by the presence of two temporal openings, the feature defining the diapsid condition.
 In Araeoscelis, only the upper temporal opening remains, thus resulting in a derived euryapsid condition.

 Genera

 Araeoscelidia includes well-known genera such as Araeoscelis Williston 1910, Petrolacosaurus Lane 1945 and Spinoaequalis, known from virtually complete skeletons.
-Zarcasaurus, Aphelosaurus and Kadaliosaurus belong to this clade, but are known only from post-cranial remains and a mandible fragment for Zarcasaurus.
+Zarcasaurus, Aphelosaurus and Kadaliosaurus belong to this clade but are known only from post-cranial remains and a mandible fragment for Zarcasaurus.

-The genus Dictybolos has been included in Araeoscelidia by Olson (1970) but this inclusion has been criticized e.g. by Evans (1988), especially since Olson also included distantly related groups such as protorosaurs and mesosaurs.
+The genus Dictybolos has been included in Araeoscelidia by Olson (1970) but this inclusion has been criticized e.g., by Evans (1988), especially since Olson also included distantly related groups such as protorosaurs and mesosaurs.

-New specimens have been discovered in Oklahoma, United States but so far lack a scientific description.
+New specimens have been discovered in the United States state of Oklahoma, but lack a scientific description as of 2023.